racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/PyLabs50/PyLabsApps/FormWizardPractical.md

 ##What's Next?
 In this chapter you have learned how you can create forms and wizards.
-For more details about the forms and wizards methods, we refer to the [Form and Wizard API](/sampleapp/#/pyappsdoc/FormWizard)
+For more details about the forms and wizards methods, we refer to the [Form and Wizard API][formapi].

 In the next chapters you will learn how your PyApp can interact with the reality, how actions can be triggered by events, and how actions can be scheduled.